UMass-COMPSCI-630/Spring2017/projects/project-1/README.md

 16384, and then powers of two from 16,384 to 512 MB.
 Larger object requests should return NULL.

 Your allocator will also implement a `walk` function that will allow enumerating objects via a map-like interface.
 Note that this takes C++ lambdas as arguments;
 you *must* compile your program using the C++ 14 standard (this is already in the `Makefile` for `clang++`).

 All allocated memory should come from a single large chunk of memory allocated with `mmap` (this logic is provided for you).

 Finally, your allocator must be *thread-saf*e: it does not need to scale, but key data structures must be protected by locks, and care needs to be taken so that everything works in the presence of multiple threads.

 You will only be modifying a single file, `statsalloc.cpp`.
-You need to implement every function.
+You need to implement every method in that class.

 You can trivially test your code by linking with the generated library.
 The existing `Makefile` is for Mac platforms.
 (Linux support is forthcoming.)

-To really test your code, you can replace the memory allocator in a real application (if it crashes, you probably have a bug).
+To *really* test your code, replace the memory allocator in a real application (if it crashes, you probably have a bug).
 This is straightforward to do on both Mac OS X and Linux.

 *On Mac:*